-On June 18, 2016 at approximately 4:20pm Transit Police officers assigned to the South district received a radio call to respond to Franklin for a person possibly struck by an MBTA train.
-Multiple Transit Police units responded along with Franklin Fire and EMS.
-Transit Police personnel on scene report the following preliminary information: a male, approximately 26 years of age, while trespassing on the right of way was struck by an outbound train on the Forge Park line.
+On November 6, 2019 at approximately 8:14 PM Transit Police officers assigned to the South District received a radio call to respond to the MBTA's West Newton Commuter Rail station for a report of a person possibly struck by a train.
+Multiple TPD units responded along with Newton Fire and EMS.
+TPD personnel on scene report the following preliminary information: An adult male in the vicinity of Lowell Ave., age unknown at this time, while trespassing on the right of way, was struck by an inbound commuter rail train on Track 1.
 The male has been pronounced deceased as a result of injuries sustained.
-Transit Police detectives are currently investigating the facts and circumstances surrounding the incident.
-Foul play is NOT suspected.
+TPD Detectives and representatives of the Middlesex County DA's Office are currently investigating the facts and circumstances surrounding the incident.

 On November 4, 2019 at approximately 6:40PM members of the Transit Police Crime Suppression Team were on patrol at the MBTA's Park Street Station Red Line.
 While there they had their attention drawn to a male, later identified as Robert O'Brien, 49, of Arlington.
 O'Brien fare evaded by "piggybacking" in behind a paying patron.
 Officers approached O'Brien for the purpose of issuing a citation and subsequently discovered O'Brien had several warrants in existence for his arrest issued from Cambridge District Court for Arson, Breaking & Entering in the Night Time, Disorderly Conduct and Motor Vehicle violations.
 O'Brien was placed into custody and transported to TPD HQ for the arrest booking process.